FeiFeiDan/feifeisnotebook/project/Project.md

     </tr>
     <tr>
     	<td>connect_port(port: Port) -> int</td>
-        <td>This function will receive an instance of Port.
+        <td style="text-align:justify; text-justify:inter-ideograph">This function will receive an instance of Port.
 After the port was connected on PIO, this function will return the start bit of connect.</td>
     </tr>
     <tr>
     	<td>has_spare_space_for(self, port_width: int) -> bool</td>
-        <td>This function is to judge whether this PIO has enough bits to connect with the port.</td>
+        <td style="text-align:justify; text-justify:inter-ideograph">This function is to judge whether this PIO has enough bits to connect with the port.</td>
     </tr>
     <tr>
     	<td>_connect_to_available_bits(self, port: Port) -> int</td>
-        <td>This function will be called by connect_port().
+        <td style="text-align:justify; text-justify:inter-ideograph">This function will be called by connect_port().
 It will modity the available_bit after the connection and return the start bit of connect.</td>
     </tr>
 </table>